JustinLove/flow-dj/notes.md

 ScreenSelectPlayMode needs additional config for highlight graphics - see error messages SelectMusicOrCourse - entry point when returning drunken uses a extra pick screen to do selection logic, probably needed for select play mode transitions to skip select music

+Some objects are not available at actor init, must wait until oncommand